 We provide realistic and achievable work experiences and training for all participants by utilising our existing relationships with employers and businesses across varying sectors.

 All participants carry out an induction that includes baseline assessments that are used in the programmes’ evaluation.
-They are evaluated by both soft indicators like self-esteem and confidence; as well as hard indicators like SQA accreditations and engagement.
+They are evaluated by both soft indicators like self-esteem and confidence; as well as hard indicators like accreditations and engagement.